Reactor™ - The manual

 Custom Template Behaviors

-You can create a Template Behavior on any layer and configure it to your needs.
-After this you can select the new template on all other Behaviors (in the scope of inheritance) See more in the chapter Custom Template Behaviors.
+You can create a Template Behavior on any layer and configure it as needed.
+Afterward, you can select the new Template Behavoir for other Behaviors (within the scope of inheritance).
+See more in the chapter Custom Template Behaviors.

-• Storing configuration that can be changed directly on the home screen
+• Storing configuration settings that can be changed directly on the Home Screen.

-• Generating Pages of Behaviors based on Table Rows
+• Generating layers with Behaviors based on table rows.

-• Creating several Virtual Triggers based on TableRows
+• Creating multiple Virtual Triggers based on table rows.

-As all other tree elements they follow inheritance.
-Learn more about the usage of them here: Generators and Constantsets.
+As with all other tree elements, they follow inheritance.
+Learn more about their use here: Generators and Constant Sets.

-Examples of Settings Tables in default configurations are:
+Examples of Settings Tables in default configurations include:

 Layer Paths